calblueprint/dccentralkitchen/docs/shared/deployingupdates.md

 ### iOS - App Store

-::: warning Follow these instructions for the Customer app ONLY Only the customer-facing app is deployed to the App Store.
-The Clerk app is only deployed for Android on the Google Play Store.
-To deploy updates for the Clerk app, skip to the instructions on [deploying for Android](#android-google-play)
+::: tip Follow these instructions for both apps.
+As of Fall 2020, the Clerk app is also xavailable on iOS on the Apple App Store.
+Make sure all updates to the Clerk app are made for both iOS and Android.
 :::

 #### Start the Expo Build